I’ve always run. When I was young, my Mum and I used to do laps of the local rugby league field – dropping pebbles to count our laps.

 A colleague of mine had become a father around the same time as I had my first son.
 We already had a lot in common.
 And going through the same life changes, seemed to form a stronger connection.
 Sadly he was diagnosed with terminal cancer.
-Seeing his demise, I felt a stronger obligation to appreciate the good health I have.

 Sadly, my mate passed away in November 2006.

 Within a few weeks of his passing, I felt an urge to not take my good health for granted.
 So I decided to run a full marathon.

 My logic was, since people less fortunate than me are unable to do this, it’s a waste if I do not.

 I decided to prepare for Australia’s premier event, the 2007 Gold Coast Marathon (#1).
 And at the tender age of 30, I went on to complete the marathon in 3:38:28.

 As I painfully crossed the finish line, the feeling was glorious.